Ill-posedness results in critical spaces for some equations arising in hydrodynamics

 for all $t>0.$ \end{prop}

-To see that this proposition is true, simply take $u_h$ to be the stationary 2-D solution $(sin(x)cos(y),-cos(x)sin(y))$, which has a hyperbolic point at the origin.
-A consequence of this choice is that the 2-D flow map induced by $u_h$ has an exponential contraction along the y-axis at the origin.
+To prove the proposition, take $u_h$ to be the stationary solution of the 2-D Euler equations $(sin(x)cos(y),-cos(x)sin(y)).$ Note that the flow-map associated to $u_h$ is hyperbolic at the origin.
+Indeed, linearizing, we see that $u_h \approx (x,-y)$ near the origin.
+As a consequence, the flow map induced by $u_h$ has an exponential contraction along the y-axis at the origin.
 Once $u_{3}$ is chosen to be non-constant along the y-axis the exponential growth is attained.
 Using some recent ideas of Kiselev and Sver\'ak \cite{KS} one can actually prove that the exponential growth for data with a hyperbolic point for the $2\frac{1}{2}$ dimensional solutions is, in a sense, generic.
 This gives some idea as to why one might consider questions of ill-posedness for weak solutions: behind ill-posedness for weak solutions there may be uncontrollable growth for strong solutions.

 \addtocontents{toc}{\SkipTocEntry}